 Speech and Language Therapy (SLT) is at the crossroads between medicine and psychology.
-Speech and Language Therapist provides screening, prevention, evaluation, diagnoses and treatment of verbal and non-verbal communication difficulties and oro-facial related problems such as dysphagia or swallowing problems and facial paralysis.
+Speech and Language Therapists provide screening, prevention, evaluation, diagnosis and treatment of verbal and non-verbal communication challenges and oro-facial related problems such as dysphagia or swallowing issues and facial paralysis.

-Speech and language Therapists, also known as Speech Pathologists, Orthophonistes and Logopèdes are Allied Health professionals.
-They provide prevention care and support for patients of all ages and their families or caregivers.
-They work collaboratively with parents, caregivers and other professionals, such as teachers, nurses, occupational therapists, psychologists and doctors.
-SLTs provide training and family education.
+Speech and language Therapists, also known as Speech Pathologists, Orthophonistes and Logopèdes, are Allied Health professionals.
+They provide prevention care and support for patients of all ages, as well as support for their families or caregivers.
+SLTs work collaboratively with parents, caregivers and other professionals, such as teachers, nurses, occupational therapists, psychologists and doctors.
+SLTs also provide training and family education.

 Articulation delay or disorder refers to mispronouncing a sound compared to the developmental age.
 For example, the person has difficulty to pronounce the sound [s], [r]…

-At the age of 3 years and 6 months, the speech of the child should be clear and intelligible by the family and the strangers.
-If the speech is unclear and includes omitting, adding, reversing syllables, then the child should be referred to a Speech and Language Therapist to prevent learning problems or stuttering.
+At the age of 3 years and 6 months, the speech of the child should be clear and intelligible by the family and strangers.
+If the child’s speech is unclear and includes omitting, adding, and/or reversing syllables, then the child should be referred to a Speech and Language Therapist to support speech development.

 Language delay or disorder

 Language delay can concern receptive or expressive language.
 The ability to understand words, sentences and conversation is receptive language.
 Expressing words, simple and complex sentences, and conversation is expressive language.
 An SLT can screen, assess and diagnose individuals who have expressive and/or receptive delays when compared to developmental milestones for their age.

 Autism, or autism spectrum disorder, refers to a range of conditions characterized by challenges with social skills, repetitive behaviors, verbal and nonverbal communication, as well as by unique strengths and differences.